 Withdrawal and Readmission

-A student who wishes to terminate his or her program of study should confer with his or her major instructor and the deputy dean regarding withdrawal; their signatures on an official withdrawal form are required for withdrawal in good standing.
+Students who wish to terminate their program of study should confer with their major instructor and the deputy dean regarding withdrawal; their signatures on an official withdrawal form are required for withdrawal in good standing.
 The deputy dean will determine the effective date of the withdrawal, upon consultation with the department.
 The University identification card must be submitted with the approved withdrawal form in order for withdrawal in good standing to be recorded.
-Withdrawal forms are available on the School of Music Web site (http://music.yale.edu/registrar).
+Withdrawal forms are available on the School of Music website (http://music.yale.edu/registrar).

 Students who fail to meet departmental or School requirements by the designated deadlines will be barred from further registration and withdrawn, unless an extension or exception has been granted by the deputy dean or degree committee.
 Students who do not register for any fall or spring term, and for whom a leave of absence has not been approved by the deputy dean, are considered to have withdrawn from the School of Music.

-A student who discontinues his or her program of study during the academic year without submitting an approved withdrawal form and the University identification card will be liable for the tuition charge for the term in which the withdrawal occurs.
+Students who discontinue their program of study during the academic year without submitting an approved withdrawal form and the University identification card will be liable for the tuition charge for the term in which the withdrawal occurs.
 Tuition charges for students who withdraw in good standing will be adjusted as described in the section Tuition Rebate and Refund Policy.
-Health service policies related to withdrawal and readmission are described in the section Health Services for School of Music Students.
+Health service policies related to withdrawal and readmission are described in the section Health Services.
 A student who has withdrawn from the School of Music in good standing and who wishes to resume study at a later date must apply for readmission.
 Neither readmission nor financial aid is guaranteed to students who withdraw.
 The deadline for making application for readmission is December 1 of the year prior to which the student wishes to return to the School of Music.
 The student’s application will be considered by the department, which will make a recommendation for review by the deputy dean.
 The student’s remaining tuition obligation will be determined at the time of readmission.

 U.S. Military Leave Readmissions Policy